Pope Gregory XIII: Formation of clergy and promotion of the arts and sciences

 Gregory XIII was a generous patron of the Jesuit colleges in Rome.
 The Roman College of the Jesuits grew substantially under his patronage, and became the most important centre of learning in Europe for a time.
 It is now named the Pontifical Gregorian University.
 Pope Gregory XIII also founded numerous seminaries for training priests, beginning with the German College at Rome, and put them in the charge of the Jesuits.

-In 1575 he gave official status to the Congregation of the Oratory, a community of priests without vows, dedicated to prayer and preaching (founded by Saint Philip Neri).
-In 1580 he commissioned artists, including Ignazio Danti, to complete works to decorate the Vatican and commissioned The Gallery of Maps.
+In 1575, he gave official status to the Congregation of the Oratory, a community of priests without vows, dedicated to prayer and preaching (founded by Saint Philip Neri).
+In 1580, he commissioned artists, including Ignazio Danti, to complete works to decorate the Vatican and commissioned The Gallery of Maps.

 Gregory also transformed the Dominican studium founded in the 13th century at Rome into the College of St. Thomas in 1580, as recommended by the Council of Trent.
-This college was the precursor of the Pontifical University of St. Thomas Aquinas, Angelicum.
+This college was the precursor of the Pontifical University of Saint Thomas Aquinas Angelicum.